 Unsurprisingly, many American and European businesses prefer to lobby for tariffs to protect them from such competitors.
 Not that business in developing nations necessarily embraces markets.
-Many Latin American businesses, for example, enjoy unhealthily close relationships with governments.
+Many Latin American businesses, for example, enjoy relationships with governments that are too close to be healthy.
 Plenty pay bribes to retain privileged places in the economy.

-In 2007, for instance, the Economist reported on the rise of the Boli-bourgeoisie in Venezuela.
-A play off the name of the Latin American liberator Simon Bolívar, Boli-bourgeoisie denotes a class of Venezuelan businessmen whose primary assets are close connections to the Chavez regime, lubricated by a culture of bribery that caused the World Bank to rank Venezuela as the Americas’ second-most corrupt country in 2007.
+In 2007, for instance, The Economist reported on the rise of the Boli-bourgeoisie in Venezuela.
+A play on the name of the Latin American liberator Simon Bolívar, Boli-bourgeoisie denotes a class of Venezuelan businessmen whose primary assets are close connections to the Chavez regime, lubricated by a culture of bribery that caused the World Bank to rank Venezuela as the Americas’ second most corrupt country in 2007.

 As thinkers from Aristotle to Aquinas to Smith remind us, property rights are not absolute.
 But some business leaders’ willingness to use state power to get their way reflects a failure to understand that strong protection of property rights is critical for a prosperous economy.

 Why then are so many business leaders ambiguous about markets?